-Autograph's Director Mark Sealy is curating African Cosmologies – Photography, Time and the Other, the central programme of Houston's FotoFest Biennial 2020.
-It is the first time in the Biennial's 37-year history that the central exhibition will focus on artists of African origin.
+Autograph's Director Mark Sealy is curating African Cosmologies – Photography, Time and the Other, the main exhibition at Houston's FotoFest 18th International Biennial in 2020.
+The festival will focus on artists of Africa and its diaspora.

 With decades of work against a colonized view of photography in Africa, Sealy explains, “Photographic images can only be understood within the contexts of the cultures to which they relate.
 Only once we understand the cultures within which an image is made, and read, can we begin to lock down any real meaning ...
 The establishment of a canonical reading of photography is in no way universal or democratic.
 Photography for those locked out of the means of image production becomes an impossible barrier to the right to full and equal human recognition,” says Sealy.
 “Especially if existence alone is an act of survival.”

 FotoFest International, a platform for art and ideas, presents the first and longest-running international Biennial of photography and new media art in the United States.